SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 that can be run asynchronously as part of your program.
 All asynchronous code runs as part of some task.
-The ``async``-``let`` syntax described in the previous section implicitly creates a child task.
+The ``async``-``let`` syntax described in the previous section creates a child task for you.
-You can also explicitly create a task group and add child tasks to that group, which gives you more control over priority and cancellation, and lets you create a dynamic number of tasks.
+You can also create a task group and add child tasks to that group, which gives you more control over priority and cancellation, and lets you create a dynamic number of tasks.